-- is there support code (e.g. cost function calculations, legality checks, modifications to key data structures) that should be done early? (during the first week)? - are there examples you should work by hand first? - is there a very simple version you can get running early as a baseline or starting point? (particularly if you are attacking a piece of the flow we did not target in class - this might be similar to the greedy vfirst router we provided you for assignment 5) - are there experiments you need to run early to help decide how to tune your algorithm? - perhaps you could target a running implementation by the second week, giving you time to tune and improve it during week 3?
+- is there support code (e.g. cost function calculations, legality checks, modifications to key data structures) that should be done early? (during the first week)? - are there examples you should work by hand first? (like the warmup exercise you did for earlier assignments) - is there a very simple version you can get running early as a baseline or starting point? (particularly if you are attacking a piece of the flow we did not target in class this might be similar to doing the legal placement for assignment 5a before doing the wirelength-minimizing placement of assignment 5b).

+- are there experiments you need to run early to help decide how to tune your algorithm? - perhaps you could target a running implementation by the second week, giving you time to tune and improve it during week 3?